Overgeneralization Cognitive Distortion: Spot It, Stop It, Change It

 Overcoming overgeneralization takes practice and awareness, but with a few targeted strategies, you can start to recognize and challenge these distorted thoughts.
 Here are practical steps you can use to shift away from overgeneralized thinking and adopt a more balanced outlook.

-1. Notice Absolute Language: Pay attention to the use of absolute terms like “always” and “never.”
+Pay attention to the use of absolute terms like “always” and “never.”
 Replace them with more balanced phrases, such as “sometimes” or “occasionally.”

-2. Identify Counterexamples: When you catch yourself overgeneralizing, look for instances that contradict your belief.
+When you catch yourself overgeneralizing, look for instances that contradict your belief.
 For example, if you think “I never do anything right,” recall specific times when you succeeded.

-3. Practice Mindfulness: Mindfulness techniques can help you observe your thoughts without judgment, allowing you to separate facts from exaggerated beliefs.
+Mindfulness techniques can help you observe your thoughts without judgment, allowing you to separate facts from exaggerated beliefs.

-5. Seek Support: Talking to a mental health professional can provide valuable insight and strategies tailored to your situation.
+Talking to a mental health professional can provide valuable insight and strategies tailored to your situation.
 If you'd like a free consult to see about us working together, complete the contact form here

 CBT Interventions for Challenging Overgeneralization and Other Cognitive Distortions